 Here are some of the benefits:

-- Certificates of Origin, ATA Carnets, and EUR1/ATR forms all available
+- Certificates of Origin, ATA Carnets, and EUR1 forms all available

 - Copy facility to help save time for repeat shipments

 - Allows multiple users to access the same account.